Entanglement Entropy in Causal Set Theory: The Entropy of a Gaussian Field

 In certain cases where we restrict $W$ and $\Delta$ to subregions within a larger region or within an entire spacetime or causal set, \eqref{s4} can be interpreted as an entanglement entropy.
 In \cite{SSY}, \eqref{s4} was applied to some examples in flat two-dimensional spacetimes, and the conventional results for the scaling of the entropy with the UV cutoff were found.
 In the next section we will apply \eqref{s4} to the causal set counterparts of the examples treated in \cite{SSY}.
-In Section 4, we will apply it to obtain an entropy of coarse-graining for the specific examples of a causal set and a chain of harmonic oscillators.
+In Section 4, we will apply it to obtain an entropy of coarse-graining for a causal set.